DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 description: |-
   To teach in England you must have a degree and Qualified Teacher Status.
 You can get QTS by doing a PGCE, Postgraduate Teaching Apprenticeship, School Direct (which can be fee-funded or salaried) or one of the other routes listed here.
-subtitle: There’s still time to apply and start your training this September.
+subtitle: New events added - join an event near you and get all the info you need to become a teacher.
-subtitle_button: "Find a course"
+subtitle_button: "Book your place"
-subtitle_link: "/start-teacher-training-this-september"
+subtitle_link: "event-categories/train-to-teach-events"
 date: "2021-06-07"
 backlink: "../"
 navigation: 20